A very celebratory piece of cake

-Anyway, we are happy to be in Serbia!
+Anyway, I am happy to be in Serbia!
 Away with the stern, wary and sighing attitude.
 People enjoy their day, sitting on benches outside.
 People actually seem to live and be happy with it.

 It is obviously not all that perfect, Serbia is a country with a low-income too.
 The villages are simple and deprived from sometimes such a naturally fact as running water.
-We need to start buying containers of 6 liters water (for a euro).
-We are most surprised when we cycle into a village, straying from the EuroVelo route 6.
-Having past wooden carts pulled by horses and seeing a rare view in Hungary now being continued, that of old-fashioned shepherds with a flock of sheep, we witness lively villages.
+I need to start buying containers of 6 liters water (for a euro).
+I am most surprised when I cycle into a village, straying from the EuroVelo route 6.
+Having past wooden carts pulled by horses and seeing a rare view in Hungary now being continued, that of old-fashioned shepherds with a flock of sheep, I witness lively villages.

 A toilet out in the nature

 Serbia doesn’t feels boring, lifeless or depressing but comfortable relaxed.
 Except when I need to go to the natural toilet.
-We still need to spray with mosquito stuff.
-Even worse now, our bottoms need to be covered with DEET before we squat down for toilet.
-At least we are freed from sooth all over our bodies now we found good old ethanol to cook with.
+I still need to spray with mosquito stuff.
+Even worse now, my bottom need to be covered with DEET before I squat down for toilet.
+At least I am freed from sooth all over my body now I found good old ethanol to cook with.

 Oh sure, there’s still an enormous amount of agriculture, way more than strictly necessary, but at least there’s some variety.
-We don’t know it yet and we will get fed up with it too, but for now it’s a welcome change: sunflowers and, what we think, soya beans, although that’s a very boring crop.
+I don’t know it yet and IU will get fed up with it too, but for now it’s a welcome change: sunflowers and, what I think, soya beans, although that’s a very boring crop.

-Although we are both independent cyclists, to such an extend we almost look down on following a mapped cycle route, we do like following arrows pointing us down the EuroVelo route 6.
+Although I am an independent cyclist, to such an extend I almost look down on following a mapped cycle route, I do like following arrows pointing me down the EuroVelo route 6.
 But finding camp spots along it is not always easy.
-Sometimes we end up between active beehives.
-Sometimes we need to cross big fields reaching to the grown edge for hiding.
-Now we end up on a narrow track overgrown with blackberries, passing through a pool with frogs and ending at an incredible small patch of wet, sandy riverbed.
-Tom is elated, so I try to be too.
+Sometimes I end up between active beehives.
+Sometimes I need to cross big fields reaching to the grown edge for hiding.
+Now I end up on a narrow track overgrown with blackberries, passing through a pool with frogs and ending at an incredible small patch of wet, sandy riverbed.

-Ever since we came into immediate contact with the Danube in Hungary we wanted to camp right at it.
+Ever since I came into immediate contact with the Danube in Hungary I wanted to camp right at it.
 Despite the clouds of mosquitoes.
-Now we are right at it.
-To be more accurate, we are IN it.
+Now I am right at it.
+To be more accurate, I am IN it.
 I make sure the water level doesn’t have tides and with that I sleep a peaceful night.
-That is only possible because I am taken care for, and Tom is woken up by those giant luxury ships carrying tourists over the nightly Danube and produce waves according it’s size.
-Fishermen walk right behind our camp but can’t see us through the dense forest with a wild understorey of blackberries.
+However, I am woken up by those giant luxury ships carrying tourists over the nightly Danube and produce waves according it’s size.
+Fishermen walk right behind my camp but can’t see me through the dense forest with a wild understorey of blackberries.

 Is cycling boring in monoculture Europe?

 Cycling in Iran, Iraq, Oman or India are never boring, not for a single moment.
-Sure, we have little to no challenges: food and water is always available, no visa are needed to enter a country and we need not depend on our intuition whether someone is a threat.
-No one will rip us off and everyone is honest.
-And since I am with Tom, I am not even bothered by rutting men.
+Sure, I have little to no challenges: food and water is always available, no visa are needed to enter a country and I need not depend on our intuition whether someone is a threat.
+No one will rip me off and everyone is honest.
 One of my few best friends comes from Serbia and for me this is reason alone to cycle through this country.

 A word about the signage on EuroVelo route 6

-Our route goes from Sombor, Backa Palanka, Novi Sad, Beograd, Kovin right into the Iron Gate.
-We leave the country somewhere near Ivanova.
+My route goes from Sombor, Backa Palanka, Novi Sad, Beograd, Kovin right into the Iron Gate.
+I leave the country somewhere near Ivanova.
 Cycling through the little villages is idyllic, quiet and peaceful.
 And funnily enough, there is an abundance of signings, sometimes every other 20 meter.
-On long straight stretches of road we seem to be supposed to feel the intentions of the road-worker who’d put up the signage.
+On long straight stretches of road I seem to be supposed to feel the intentions of the road-worker who’d put up the signage.
 Long stretches of straight road are not sign-boarded.
 You just need to feel that.
-On one such expanse we suddenly ride into a signboard.
-Startled about the route, we are lured by a standard view out of a holiday brochure: a huge building with wooden balconies and an abundance of geraniums.
-One look into each others eyes and we are off to sleep the night there instead of a mosquito infested inferno.
+On one such expanse I suddenly ride into a signboard.
+Startled about the route, I am lured by a standard view out of a holiday brochure: a huge building with wooden balconies and an abundance of geraniums.
+One look and I am off to sleep the night there instead of a mosquito infested inferno.

-Here we learn something about people, waiters and sales people in particular.
+Here I learn something about people, waiters and sales people in particular.
 It is not so much about selling and serving but more about being on the spot.
 Being beautiful and friendly but not commercial.
-Sitting on a terrace, a very common thing to do in Serbia, we only manage to have one drink and then we are neglected, the waitress chatting with other customers who seem to be her/his deep connected friends.
-Maybe it is our mistake; we are too shy to raise our voice and hands.
+Sitting on a terrace, a very common thing to do in Serbia, I only manage to have one drink and then I am neglected, the waitress chatting with other customers who seem to be her/his deep connected friends.
+Maybe it is my mistake; I am too shy to raise my voice and hands.

-The EuroVelo cycling route number 6 in Serbia is only half on designated tracks, often we ride on the road.
-Inevitable, there is someone correcting us when we take a wrong turn.
+The EuroVelo cycling route number 6 in Serbia is only half on designated tracks, often I ride on the road.
+Inevitable, there is someone correcting me when I take a wrong turn.
 Automobile people in this country are suffering from machismo and the roads are dotted with potholes and open sewer puts.
 You need to keep your eyes open for signboards which are not there and you got quite a nice concoction for exciting cycling.